emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site works well and looks good on mobile. ✔️
 1. Site does have a custom player. ✔️
 1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

 ***
-## Bludclart
-### Score: 16/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does not have episode auto-next. ❌
-1. UI is solid, feels clean and modern. ✔️
-1. The site has watch lists + history, and you can login to sync them across devices. ✔️
-1. Has good sorting options + recommendations based on what you watch. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
 ## HydraHD